Great marriages don't just happen, you have to build them.

 Sharon and her husband built the garage and decided to live there until the house was constructed.
 Five years later, they were still in the garage.
 The house plans still took a prominent place on the wall… but life was busy.
 They hadn’t planned to let construction slip… it had just happened as the busyness of day-to-day took center stage.
 They were fairly comfortable for the moment… but building had stopped.

 Building a marriage is much like building a home.
 You put deliberate plans in place and then you actively pursue the construction.
 Day-to-day busyness must be guarded against and the building must be conscious.
 When building stops, status quo settles in.
 Having a deliberate eye on construction can keep building fun and productive.

-The marriage relationship is the highest of all human relationships.
-It can be a complete sharing of heart and soul, mind and body, or it can be simply a living arrangement of co-existence.
+The marriage relationship is the most demanding of all human relationships.
+It can be a complete sharing of heart and soul, mind and body, or it can be simply a living arrangement of coexistence.
 Most marriages are somewhere in between.
 Any marriage can benefit from implementing some new or resharpened tools to move deliberately in building into a growing relationship.

 Here are five practical and positive tools to use in building your marriage.

 1. The team tool